 Frank Peretti: Recording the Illusion Audiobook

 Superstar magician Dane Collins has just lost his beloved wife and fellow performer Mandy in a fiery car accident.
 While Dane retreats to a new home in Idaho to mourn his loss, the young girl that Mandy was in 1970 suddenly finds herself alone and without identity in the year 2010.
 A chance encounter reunites Mandy and Dane, but now she is a girl who has never met him and he thinks he's having a delusion.
 As love that never died draws them into a relationship that cannot be, they are left to uncover the mysterious circumstances of their meeting, the seemingly supernatural bent to Mandy's magic, and the threatening presence following them.

 1. Readers first meet Dane in the moment after he has lost his beloved wife, Mandy Collins.
 What do you learn about Dane from the very first scene?
 How does the first scene set up the reader for what follows?
 Why do you think the author chose to open the novel so violently?

-2. Mandy Whitacre miraculously sits down in 1970 and stan see more
+2. Mandy Whitacre miraculously sits down i see more